saad100104006/WeatherApp/README.md

 # weatherapp Android

-A weather app that shows daily weather conditions, and weather forecasts; built with `Kotlin` using `MVVM` and `Clean Architecture` design pattern which uses `weatherapi`.
+A weather app that shows daily weather conditions, and weather forecasts; built with `Kotlin` using `MVVM` and `Clean Architecture` design pattern which uses `weatherapi` for weather data.

 ### Screenshots